 Remote work expense reimbursement

 If you have remote workers, you can help them financially by reimbursing them for their remote work expenses.
 This can include cell phone reimbursement, home internet access costs, and any tools or equipment they need to perform their job.
-In some states, you may be required to reimburse employees for their remote work expenses.
+Some states may require you to reimburse employees for their remote work expenses.

 Professional development